chandru89new/Vue-Design-Patterns-Book/02-creating-components-made-easy.md

 ## Renderless Components and Scoped Slots

-Did you notice that there are some things that are quite common here?
+Did you notice that there are some things here that could be quite common in most other components you create?

 - making an API call to get data
 - setting the loading state to true/false depending on the API call resolution